For First-Time Offenders In Seminole County: Pretrial Diversion

 If you have been charged with a misdemeanor in Seminole County, Florida, and have no prior criminal record, you may be eligible for the Seminole County Pretrial Diversion Program.
 The program allows an individual to get charges dismissed.
 However, this is dependent upon completing certain requirements, such as substance abuse counseling, community service and payment of fees.
-Once all requirements are completed, the Florida State Attorney's Office will file for charges being dropped.
+Once all requirements are completed, the Florida State Attorney’s Office will file for charges to be dropped.
 This option is most beneficial because it allows someone to go forward without a criminal record.

-Drug Charge Defense Attorney in Seminole County
+Drug Charge Defense Attorneys in Seminole County

 Pretrial Diversion Program Requirements in Seminole County

 Seminole County has one of the stricter diversion programs, as compared to Orange County, which has a DUI pretrial diversion program.
 In Seminole County, the charge must be minor, such as a first-time drug possession charge, traffic violation or petit theft misdemeanor.

 Essentially, if you qualify for the pretrial diversion program, you enter into a contract with the state attorney.
 You must meet all requirements of the contract, otherwise the state attorney can pursue prosecuting you for the original charge, as if “all bets are off” once you violate the contract.

 Examples of requirements that must be met include:

 - Reporting to and meeting with a pretrial diversion counselor